holochain/bootstrap/README.md

 Standard `npm install` to install.

-Running tests is `npm test` _but requires a running `wrangler dev`._
+Running tests is `npm test` _but requires a running `npm run miniflare`._

-Wrangler can be installed with npm globally as `npm i -g @cloudflare/wrangler` but this is simply wrapping a rust binary that can be compiled and installed directly with `cargo install wrangler`.
-I fould the latter can be more reliable if you're seeing issues like segfaults with the npm approach.
+- `npm run miniflare` - will run a local cloudflare simulator of the service worker with a correctly attached KV store.

-If you're using nix there is a `shell.nix` that provides relevant `npm`, `cargo`, and `rustc`, with a shell hook to install npm and wrangler into the repository (not globally).
+- `npm test` - will execute the test suite against this cloudflare simulator.

 ## Forking